-7 On either cluster, perform a switchover from cluster-newyork to cluster-paris for each protection group.
+7. On either cluster, perform a switchover from cluster-newyork to cluster-paris for each protection group.

-geopg switchover [-f] -m cluster-paris protectiongroupname
+geopg switchover [-f] -m cluster-paris protection-group

-For more information, see "How to Switch Over an SRDF Protection Group From Primary to Secondary" on page 60.
+For more information, see "How to Switch Over Replication From the Primary Cluster to the Secondary Cluster" in "Oracle Solaris Cluster Geographic Edition System Administration Guide ".